 As the north wind announces the arrival of winter in the Aizu basin, the persimmons hanging from the trees begin to shine in a deep orange, as if melting into the evening sun.
-This is the 'Aizu Mibunshikaki', known for being offered as a tribute since ancient times.
-It is said that its name comes from the overwhelming deliciousness that makes one forget their limits and eat too much, or from the sight of branches laden with fruit, making it truly loved as a 'symbol of abundance'.
+This is the "Aizu Mibunshikaki," renowned since ancient times as a tribute persimmon.
+It is said that its name comes from the overwhelming deliciousness that makes one forget their limits and eat too much, or from the sight of branches laden with fruit almost breaking under their weight, and it has been cherished as a true symbol of abundance.

-The essence of Mibunshikaki lies in the magical process called 'datsuju' (removing astringency) after harvest.
+The essence of Mibunshikaki lies in the magical process called "datsuju" (removing astringency) after harvest.

 A sweet temptation that makes you forget yourself.
-The 'autumn crystal' of Aizu that once captivated shoguns and royalty.
-Why not choose its noble flavor as a heartfelt gift for someone special or as the best reward for yourself?
+The "autumn crystal" of Aizu that once captivated shoguns and royalty.
+Why not choose its noble flavor as a heartfelt gift for someone special, or as the best reward for yourself?

 For those wishing for a customized tour including Aizu Mibunshikaki